 /usr/include/obs /usr/include/obs/callback /usr/include/obs/callback/calldata.h /usr/include/obs/graphics /usr/include/obs/graphics/axisang.h /usr/include/obs/obs.h /usr/include/obs/obs-module.h /usr/lib64/cmake/LibObs /usr/lib64/cmake/LibObs/LibObsConfig.cmake /usr/lib64/cmake/LibObs/LibObsTargets.cmake

 To enable virtual camera support, you need the v4l2loopback kernel module, which is available from RPM Fusion.
-First, enable the RPM Fusion repositories, then install the module:
+If RPM Fusion is already enabled from the plugin section above, run only the second command:

 sudo dnf install https://mirrors.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm https://mirrors.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm